gr3m0c/gr3m0c.github.io/_posts/2021-07-25-armageddon.md

 # Database credentials

-Drupal often stores the database crednetials in a `settings.php` file which is also the case here.
+Drupal often stores the database credentials in a `settings.php` file which is also the case here.

 ```
 meterpreter > shell